North Atlantic Right Whales (Eubalaena glacialis)

 It is believed that right whales live at least 50 years, but there are few data on the longevity of right whales.
 Using cross-sections of teeth is one way to age mammals, but, right whales have no teeth--only baleen.
 However, ear bones and, in some cases, eye lenses can be used to estimate age in right whales after they have died.
 There are indications that closely related species may live over 100 years.

 Right whales generally feed from spring to fall, though, in certain areas, they may also feed in winter.
 Their primary food sources are zooplankton, including copepods, euphausiids, and cyprids.
-Unlike other baleen whales, right whales are skimmers; they feed by removing prey from the water using baleen while moving with their mouth open through a patch of zooplankton.
+Unlike many other baleen whales, right whales feed by opening their mouths and swimming through large patches of zooplankton.
+Their baleen filters out tiny prey but allows water to flow through.
+Right whales feed at or just below the water’s surface and at depth –sometimes close to the ocean bottom.

 Right whales have occurred historically in all the world's oceans from temperate to subpolar latitudes.
 They primarily occur in coastal or shelf waters, although movements over deep waters are known.
 Right whales migrate to higher latitudes during spring and summer.